 Industrial production in Chile fell by 3.6 percent year-on-year in April of 2022, reversing an upwardly revised 0.9 percent gain in the previous month.
 Production declined for mining activity (-10.6 percent vs -2.3 percent in March), driven by lower copper production (-9.8 percent vs -6 percent), and increased at a slower pace for manufacturing (1.7 percent vs 3.4 percent) and electricity, gas, and water (0.9 percent vs 1.4 percent).
 On a monthly basis, industrial production fell by 2.2 percent, swinging from an upwardly revised 3.6 percent jump in the prior month. source: National Institute of Statistics, Chile

 Industrial Production in Chile averaged 1.67 percent from 1997 until 2022, reaching an all time high of 14.05 percent in May of 2000 and a record low of -11.50 percent in February of 2009.
 This page provides - Chile Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Chile Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Industrial Production in Chile is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Chile to stand at 3.20 in 12 months time.
-In the long-term, the Chile Industrial Production is projected to trend around 3.40 percent in 2020, according to our econometric models.
+Industrial Production in Chile is expected to be -1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Chile Industrial Production is projected to trend around 1.40 percent in 2023, according to our econometric models.